BoyuanChen99/GroundCount/README.md

 # GroundCount
-This repo stores the major code and results for the paper [GroundCount: Grounding Vision-Language Models with Object Detection for Mitigating Counting Hallucinations](https://arxiv.org/abs/2603.10978).
+This repo stores the major code for implementing experiments in our paper [GroundCount: Grounding Vision-Language Models with Object Detection for Mitigating Counting Hallucinations](https://arxiv.org/abs/2603.10978).

 ## Setting Up Environment